maartenba/MvcSiteMapProvider/src/MvcSiteMapProvider/CodeAsConfiguration/MvcSiteMapProvider_Configuration_ReadMe.txt

 CONFIGURING DEPENDENCY RESOLVER

-To configure your application for use with IDependencyResolver, simply add "DependencyResolver" (without the quotes) as a conditional compilation symbol in your MVC application.
-This can be done by going to the Build tab under project Properties, and adding the value to the end of the list.
-These symbols should be separated by a semicolon (;).

-Alternatively, you can edit the App_Start/DIConfigBootstrapper.cs file (taking out the conditional symbol) to achieve the same result.
+To configure your application to use IDependencyResolver, add the following lines to DIConfigBootstrapper.cs:

+    var dependencyResolver = new InjectableDependencyResolver(container);
+    DependencyResolver.SetResolver(dependencyResolver);

+Then comment out the following lines:

+    //var controllerFactory = new InjectableControllerFactory(container);
+    //ControllerBuilder.Current.SetControllerFactory(controllerFactory);